30 July – 2 August 2021

 - Please note, the tap water is bore water; safe to drink but may not be to everyone’s liking

 - There will be a number of food vendors available catering for carnivores, herbivores and most in between

-– The food vans will be serving breakfast, lunch & dinner (and coffee!)
+- Breakfast, lunch & dinner (and coffee!) is available

 - Don’t forget to hit the supermarket on your way out to pick up snacks!